fusioncharts/dev_centre_docs/getting-started/aspnet/add-drill-down-using-aspnet.md

 - Accepts specific properties for descendant charts when you configure them using the [configureLink()](https://www.fusioncharts.com/dev/api/fusioncharts/fusioncharts-methods#configurelink) function
 - Uses events to notify your code when a link is invoked, a link item is opened, or a link item is closed

-- Supports drill-down to an unlimited number of levels
+- Supports drill down  to an unlimited number of levels

 ## Create drill down

-To create drill-down charts follow the steps given below:
+To create drill down  charts follow the steps given below:

 1. Create the JSON/XML data for the parent chart.
 This is called the parent data source.